Ah-Tah-Thi-Ki Seminole Indian Museum: Education Division

+American Indian Arts Celebration

+The Ah-Tah-Thi-Ki Museum hosts the American Indian Arts Celebration (AIAC), where visitors can "enjoy traditional and contemporary arts and crafts, dance, music, food, special presentations, wildlife shows, Native vendors," and more.
+The AIAC is great for all ages, but is also a great event to bring students on a field trip.

+Publications

+The museum publishes a quarterly newsletter, Ah-Tah-Thi-Ki Quarterly, which is available to members of the museum.
+However, the museum does upload the annual report edition of the newsletter to the website, where you can read about what big events have happened at the museum in the last year, how they have engaged with the community, and what they have been working on and the progress they made.

+Boardwalk

+Beyond the museum's main building, there is a mile-long boardwalk through a 60-acre cypress dome, as well as the Seminole Village, which is a modern version of the older Seminole tourist camps.
+The boardwalk has signs periodically that discuss the different plants and animals found in the cypress dome.
+The signs discuss what the plant or animal was, its name in the Maskókî and Mikisúkî languages, and what the Seminole Tribe used it for.
+These signs connect tribal use and tradition with the natural world around visitors.
+There are signs by the Seminole Village that have thought-provoking questions accompanied by information on events that contextualize them.

 History

 The Ah-Tah-Thi-Ki Museum was finished in the year 1989, but it was not until August 21, 1997, that people were able to visit the museum.
 This opening day was a special day because it helped commemorate the 40th anniversary of the federal recognition of the Seminole Tribe of Florida.
 The Museum has undergone different renovations and directors since its opening.
 In 2005, the museum added a small satellite location within the Seminole Paradise area of Seminole Hard Rock Hotel and Casino in Hollywood- this location was then closed in 2009.
-One of the first Executive Directors of the museum was Billy L. Cypress.
+One of the first executive directors of the museum was Billy L. Cypress.
 Mr. Cypress was a member of the Seminole Tribe of Florida and of the Bear Clan.
 He was also a US Army veteran and college graduate with an English master's degree and post-graduate work in History.
-Mr. Billy L. Cypress passed away in 2004, and the next director was Tina M. Osceola who was in that position until June 2011.
-The most current Executive Director of the museum is Gordon 'Ollie" Wareham- the nephew of the late Billy L. Cypress.
+Mr. Billy L. Cypress died in 2004, and the next director was Tina M. Osceola who was in that position until June 2011.
+The most current executive director of the museum is Gordon 'Ollie" Wareham- the nephew of the late Billy L. Cypress.
 The efforts of these individuals and the changes throughout the museum have helped the cultural institution prosper.